 M.Phil History and Philosophy of Science, University of Cambridge

 In addition to my research, I am particularly interested in the role history of science, technology, and medicine play in both history and science education.
 Currently I am one of the co-ordinators if the Science Beyond the West working group, which meets regularly to discuss issues of pedagogy, historiography, methods and sources.
-Before coming to Penn, I was a Research Associate with the Making and Knowing Project at Columbia (a collaborative project in historical reconstruction, experiential learning, and digital communication of early modern craft and science, see our contribution to Reassembling Scholarly Communications), as well as briefly affiliated with AAAS's Scientific Responsibility program, and subsequently Project Manager for Columbia's Center for Science and Society and History in Action initiative.
+Before coming to Penn, I was a Research Associate with the Making and Knowing Project at Columbia (a collaborative project in historical reconstruction, experiential learning, and digital communication of early modern craft and science, see our contribution to Reassembling Scholarly Communications), an intern with AAAS's Scientific Responsibility program, and subsequently Project Manager for Columbia's Center for Science and Society and History in Action initiative.

 History of the earth sciences, early modern globalization, Southeast Asia, minerals, cross-cultural trade, K-12 education

 "The Impact of European Trade with Southeast Asia on the Mineralogical Studies of Robert Boyle," in Michael Bycroft and Sven Dupré eds.
 Gems in the Early Modern World: Materials, Knowledge and Global Trade, 1450–1800.
 Palgrave Macmillan, 2019, 87-116

 Co-authored with Pamela Smith, Tianna Uchacz, and Naomi Rosenkranz, “The Making of Empirical Knowledge: Recipes, Craft, and Scholarly Communication,” in Jonathan Gray and Martin Paul Eve eds.
 Reassembling Scholarly Communications: Histories, Infrastructures, and Global Politics of Open Access.
-Cambridge, MA: MIT Press, 2020.
-(In Press)
+Cambridge, MA: MIT Press, 2020, 125-144 [pdf]